 Access to HE courses provide mature students (19+) with a one-year programme of study to enable progression to higher education.
 The College offers courses ranging from Art and Design, Humanities, Teaching and Law, Psychology and Social Work to Medicine and Science.
-129 students gained their Access to HE diplomas with 83% progressing to universities of their choice, of which 16% progressed to HE courses at Truro and Penwith College.
+125 students studied for their Access to HE diplomas in 2022-2023.
+Students achieved high grades, equivalent to ABB at A Level, approximately 10% above the national benchmark.